 Attract top students in your field to NC State by taking advantage of the Graduate School’s recruiting resources, including top-up fellowships, a visitation program, and funds for department recruiting activities.

-In order to increase graduate student numbers, while maintaining and increasing student quality, the Graduate School funds proposals submitted by departments/programs relative to graduate student recruitment initiatives.
+In order to increase graduate student enrollment, while maintaining and increasing student quality, the Graduate School funds proposals submitted by departments/programs to support graduate student recruitment initiatives.

-This year, a total up to $70,000 is available to departments/programs to aid in the recruitment of new graduate students expected to enroll in either fall 2017 or spring 2018.
+Funds are available to departments/programs to aid in the recruitment of new graduate students expected to enroll in either fall 2018 or spring 2019.
 Up to $2,000 per proposal may be requested.
 A request for funding requires a 1:1 match from departmental/graduate program funds.

 Examples of previously funded projects include: campus visitation programs/recruitment weekends, travel to recruitment fairs/conferences, development of recruitment displays/materials.